 While gastric sleeve surgery can be an effective tool for weight loss, it is not a cure for morbid obesity.
-Regular exercise and diet are important factors in giving gastric sleeve surgery the best chance to help you attain your goals.
+Regular exercise, diet, and follow-up appointments are important factors in giving gastric sleeve surgery the best chance to help you attain your goals.
 We will be with you every step of the way to help you succeed!

 Additional FAQs (Frequently Asked Questions) About Gastric Sleeve Surgery